 And that’s it!
 So, so easy.

-Notes and Adaptations for Homemade Cream of Chicken Soup:
+Notes and Adaptations for Making Homemade Cream of Chicken Soup:

 - I purposely don’t include any chunks of anything in my version.
 However, you are more than welcome to add some pieces of chicken, celery, or mushrooms if you prefer.

-- I use chicken broth, but if you desire a vegan option, you can certainly substitute vegetable broth.
+- I use chicken broth, but if you prefer, you can certainly substitute vegetable broth.

 - You can whisk and simmer until your desired thickness is reached.
 I generally only simmer mine for a few minutes, because it really doesn’t take long to get it nice and creamy.